 • Mint leaves

-Blend watermelon in high-powered blender.
+Blend watermelon in a high-powered blender.
 Using a juicer or handheld juicer, juice the lemon half.
-Add fresh lemon juice in with the watermelon and blend together.
+Add fresh lemon juice with the watermelon and blend together.
 Pour watermelon and lemon mix into a pitcher either ¾ full or ½ full depending on how strong you want your drink.

 Pour in wine to fill the rest of the pitcher and stir well.
 Chill for 20 to 30 minutes.
-When you’re ready to serve, stir well again, as it does separate.
+When you’re ready to serve, stir well again, as it does separately.
 Pour into glasses garnished with fresh mint leaves.